smugmug/bbpd/README.md

         go get github.com/smugmug/bbpd

-*bbpd* is written in Go, and requires a Go 1.1 or higher toolchain to be installed on your system.
+*bbpd* is written in Go, and requires a Go 1.1 or higher toolchain to be installed on your system if you want to build it.
+If you just want to run it, then use apt-get as described above.

+If you want to hack on bbpd, you will need a Go environment.
 To understand how to use Go code in your environment, please see:

         http://golang.org/doc/install